helderco/docker-php/versions/7.0/README.md

 * Changed process manager to `ondemand`;
 * Added `include=/usr/local/etc/fpm.d/*.conf`, so you can add files with FPM configs;

-### Syslog
+### Entrypoint features

-The image comes with an entrypoint that checks for a socket in `/var/run/rsyslog/dev/log`.
-If it exists, it will symlink `/dev/log` to it.
-This is useful to send logs to syslog.

-    $ docker run -d --name syslog helder/rsyslog
-    $ docker run -it --rm --volumes-from syslog helder/php logger -p local1.notice "This is a notice!"
-    $ docker logs syslog

-If you would like to check for another location, set the environment variable `DEV_LOG_TARGET`.
+The entrypoint runs scripts in `/docker-entrypoint-init.d/*.sh`.
+Add your own init scripts there or remove existing ones.

-### UID and GID mapping
+#### UID and GID mapping

 When mounting a volume from the host to a container, the container sees the host's owner for the files, even if it doesn't exist in the container.
 This image has a feature that allows setting an environment variable (`MAP_WWW_UID`) to use a directory and get www-data to have the same uid and gid as the owner of that directory.